juju/docs/src/en/developer-layers.md

-Interface layers are perhaps the most misunderstood type of layer, and are responsible for the communication that transpires over a relation between two services.
+Interface layers are perhaps the most misunderstood type of layer, and are responsible for the communication that transpires over a relation between two applications.
 This type of layer encapsulates a single “interface protocol” and is generally written and maintained by the author of the primary charm that provides that interface.
 However, it does cover both sides (provides and requires) of the relation and turns the two-way key-value store that are Juju relations under-the-hood into a full-fledged API for interacting with charms